 The Offering Common stock offered by us 46,600,000 shares.
 Underwriters' option to purchase additional shares We may sell up to 6,990,000 additional shares if the underwriters exercise their option to purchase additional shares.
-Common stock to be outstanding after this offering 277,331,078 shares (or 284,321,078 shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that our net proceeds from this offering will be approximately \$949.3 million (or approximately \$1,091.7 million if the underwriters exercise their option to purchase additional shares in full) at an assumed initial public offering price of \$21.50 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions.
-We intend to use a portion of the net proceeds of this offering to (i) redeem all of the outstanding aggregate principal amount of the Second Lien Notes at the applicable redemption premium, plus accrued and unpaid interest to, but excluding, the date of redemption and (ii) repurchase 1,669,122 shares of our common stock (based on an assumed initial public offering price of \$21.50, the midpoint of the estimated offering price range set forth on the cover page of this prospectus) from certain of our executive officers at a purchase price per share equal to the initial public offering price per share of our common stock less an amount equal to the underwriting discounts and commissions payable thereon (the "repurchase").
+Common stock to be outstanding after this offering 277,431,755 shares (or 284,421,755 shares if the underwriters exercise their option to purchase additional shares in full).
+Use of proceeds Our net proceeds from this offering will be approximately \$1,010.2 million (or approximately \$1,161.7 million if the underwriters exercise their option to purchase additional shares in full), after deducting estimated underwriting discounts and commissions.
+We intend to use a portion of the net proceeds of this offering to (i) redeem all of the outstanding aggregate principal amount of the Second Lien Notes at the applicable redemption premium, plus accrued and unpaid interest to, but excluding, the date of redemption and (ii) repurchase 1,568,445 shares of our common stock from certain of our executive officers at a purchase price per share equal to the initial public offering price per share of our common stock less an amount equal to the underwriting discounts and commissions payable thereon (the "repurchase").
 We plan to use the balance of the net proceeds of this offering to repay a portion of the outstanding indebtedness under our Term Loan.
 See "Use of Proceeds."
 Dividend policy We do not expect to pay dividends on our common stock for the foreseeable future.
 Instead, we anticipate that all of our earnings in the foreseeable future will be used for the operation and growth of our business and the repayment of indebtedness.
 See "Dividend Policy."
 Risk factors Investing in our common stock involves a high degree of risk.
 See "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our common stock.
 Stockholders' agreement Following the completion of this offering, we will have a stockholders' agreement with certain holders of our common stock, including the Sponsors, that will provide certain rights to those holders.
 See "Certain Relationships and Related Party Transactions- Stockholders' Agreement."
 Registration rights agreement Following the completion of this offering, we will have a registration rights agreement with certain holders of our common stock, including the Sponsors, whereby, following this offering and the expiration of the lock-up agreement with the underwriters in this offering, we may be required to register under the Securities Act the sale of shares of our common stock under specified circumstances.
 See "Certain Relationships and Related Party Transactions-Registration Rights Agreement."